OrensteinLab/UniLib/README-Transfer_Learning_Model.md

    - Implements an ensemble method for model prediction.
 The script runs 100 models and averages their predictions to improve performance.

 5. **Prediction**:
-   - Uses the trained model to predict mean FL values validation sequences.
+   - Uses the trained model to predict mean FL values for the validation sequences.
    - Calculates predictions based on the average predictions for the original and reverse complement sequences, improving prediction accuracy.

 6. **Evaluation**: